juju/docs/src/en/tutorial-k8s-aws.md

 charm with the AWS cloud to make Kubernetes **dynamic** persistent volumes (PVs) available for use with Kubernetes-specific charms.

-## Pre-requisites
+## Prerequisites

-The following criteria are assumed:
+The following prerequisites are assumed as a starting point for this tutorial:

  - You're using Ubuntu 18.04 LTS.
  - Juju (stable snap channel) is installed.
 See the [Installing Juju][install]